Smart Irrigation Systems 2026: Save Water and Money

 How much water can I really save with smart irrigation systems?

-Savings vary, but it’s common for homeowners to see a 20% to 30% reduction in their outdoor water use.
+Savings vary, but it’s common for homeowners to see a significant reduction in their outdoor water use.
 The EPA states a WaterSense labeled controller can save an average home thousands of gallons of water per year.

 Are smart irrigation systems hard to use?